Next.js tutorial (App Router)

 Create API key

-5. Copy the generated API key and project ID using Copy as .env to place the values on your clipboard.
+5. Copy the generated API key and project ID using Copy as .env under the to place the values on your clipboard.

 create-api-key